hoixw/CPSC-484-FinalProj/README.md

 ## How to Run

-1. Place all files in the same directory.
-2. Open `index.html` in a browser.
-3. Interact with the SVG map to select tables, assign colors, and set vibes.
+1. To run the website locally, a basic webserver is needed.
+This can be done by running `python3 -m http.server` in the main directory.
+2. Once this server is ran, open the provided localhost link.
+This server is needed to manage HTTP requests, but is _not_ a backend.
-4. Hover is currently set to 1 second but may be adjusted
+3. Items can be selected through cursor hovering.
+The hover is currently set to 1.5 seconds, but may be adjusted.

 ## Bugs
-1. When a user selects "no" or "exit" on a confirmation page, we currently just exit the table join loop (we should handle this better).
-2. Sessions do not expire at the moment.
+1. Sessions do not expire at the moment.
 The current session will last until the user refreshes their browser.
-3. Need to find a better way to link our cursor with the kinect.
+2. The kinect cursor can be unpredictable, but this is due to the data provided to the site.